nagyist/tao-user-guide/src/tests/creating-a-new-test.md

 **Step 4:** Adjust Property panel values as needed.

-Suggested methods for setting these are described in the Tests Settings section.
+Suggested methods for setting these are [described in the Tests Settings section][i_0045].